Part 1 J.D. Program

 The UHC Counseling and Psychiatric Services (CAPS) clinic provides mental health and counseling services for UGA students, and the law school covers all out-of-pocket costs incurred by law students who access CAPS services.
 The first step in accessing CAPS services is to schedule a Screening Appointment through the UHC Patient Portal or by calling CAPS at (706) 542-2273 during normal business hours (8:00am - 5:00pm, Monday through Friday).
 During the Screening Appointment, you and the clinician will discuss a plan to meet your needs.
 CAPS has a brief treatment model, so it is possible that your needs will be best served outside of CAPS.
 If this is the case, CAPS will assist you in identifying resources to get connected with a care provider in the community.
 If your needs fall within the CAPS scope of practice, you will be assigned to a CAPS clinician for further counseling appointments.

 If you are experiencing a mental health crisis, you can walk-in to CAPS during normal business hours for services on the second floor of the UHC, on the corner of College Station and East Campus Roads.
-After hours you may call the UGA police dispatch (706) 542-2200 and request to speak with the on-call CAPS clinician.
-Follow-up counseling or psychiatric appointments can be made by calling CAPS at (706) 542-2273.
+CAPS is also available for after-hours crisis services by calling 706-542-2273.

-A more comprehensive list of Health & Wellness Resources (both on and off UGA’s campus) is available in the MyGeorgiaLaw portal.
+A more comprehensive list of Health & Wellness Resources (both on and off UGA’s campus) is available in the MyGeorgiaLaw portal under the “Student Services” tab.

 Part 8 LL.M.
 PROGRAM